-We sparkle, we shine and we smell great too.
+We sparkle, we shine and we're as beautiful as we are fragrant.

 We still make the original Bitter Orange and Lavender &